 For more detailed info, read the Niagara Falls travel guide.

-First – check out the amazing waterfalls!
+Check out the amazing waterfalls!

 This one is so obvious it’s almost not worth mentioning.
 BUT – you can’t visit Niagara Falls without witnessing the natural wonder that made it famous.